nxskok/pasias/docs/16-ordinal-nominal-response.md

 somewhat libertarian Greens or the parties that exist only in Northern Ireland.

-(j)??part:full??
+(f)??part:full??
 Take the political party voted for, and turn it into a factor, by feeding it into `factor`.
 Fit an appropriate model to predict political party voted for at the last election (as a factor) from all the other